EbrahimBonger/Predator-Prey-Simulation/Extra feature description.md

 The fact that the pray becoming evolutionarily smart for survival, I find it quite necessary in adding aggressive characteristics for the predator, which offset their outstanding survival skills from one another.
 The predator has a trait that allows overpowering the pray with a condition.
-If the pray present in the predator's detection with a precision of certain distance the predator will lock that position and jump to the pray immediately.
+If the pray present in the predator's detection with a precision of certain distance, the predator will lock that position and jump to the pray immediately.